Save up to 15% off with Packages. View Pricing →

 Yes — this is one of microneedling’s key advantages.
 Because it doesn’t use heat or light energy, there’s no risk of the post-inflammatory hyperpigmentation that can occur with certain lasers on darker skin.
 It’s safe for all Fitzpatrick skin types (I–VI).
 Your provider may adjust needle depth and post-treatment serum selection for melanin-rich skin.

 Microneedling is generally not recommended during pregnancy or breastfeeding.
 The concern is not the needling itself but the serums applied during treatment — many contain ingredients like retinoids, growth factors, or salicylic acid that should be avoided.
-We cover this topic in depth in our microneedling and pregnancy guide.
+Discuss with your provider and OB-GYN.

 If you have recent Botox, wait at least 2 weeks before microneedling in the same area.
 The concern is that needling could theoretically affect how the Botox settles.
-We cover the full scheduling details in our post on microneedling and Botox.
+Your provider will advise on scheduling both.

-Standard microneedling is the right starting point for most patients — it's effective for fine lines, texture, pores, mild scarring, and pigmentation.
+Standard microneedling is the right starting point for most patients — effective for fine lines, texture, pores, mild scarring, and pigmentation.
 RF microneedling adds radiofrequency energy for additional tissue tightening and is better suited for skin laxity, deeper scarring, or patients who want both texture improvement and firming.
-Your provider will recommend one based on your consultation.

 At ELLEMES, microneedling starts at $400 for a face-only session, $475 for face and neck, and $550 for face, neck, and chest.
-Multi-session packages of 3 or 5 treatments are available at 10–15% off.
-These are in line with what you'll find at medical spas in the Sandy Springs, Buckhead, and Dunwoody area for SkinPen-level, provider-administered treatments.
+Multi-session packages of 3 or 5 treatments are available at 10–15% off — in line with what you’ll find for SkinPen-level, provider-administered treatments in the Sandy Springs, Buckhead, and Dunwoody area.